brimobrimo/FirebaseAlarmSender/README.md

 - **Resource Usage**: Connection pool (20 connections) is created once per execution and properly cleaned up
 - **No Missed Checks**: If one execution is skipped due to lock contention, the next minute's run will catch any triggered alarms (alarms remain `isActive=true` until fired)

+## Changelog

+### [28-12-2025]
+- Fixed: Users whose Firestore user document is empty (contains no fields) but have alarms in their `alarms` subcollection are now correctly processed by the alert sender script.
+The script now enumerates all user IDs with at least one alarm, ensuring no user with alarms is skipped.

 ## Files

 - **FirebaseAlarmSenderFast.py**: Main application with parallel processing and connection pooling